 • Apr 20: Gov. McMaster has allowed retail stores to reopen under these guidelines: All stores in the state are expected to limit capacity to five customers per 1,000 square feet of retail space or 20 percent occupancy, whichever results in fewer customers in the business at one time.
 Read more.
 All other SC executive orders, including the “Work or Home” order remain in effect, and social distancing practices should be maintained.

-• On June 3, the Senate passed legislation (already approved by the House) to ease restrictions on PPP small business loans.
-It is now awaiting a signature by the President.
+• On June 5, the PPP Flexibility Act was passed to ease restrictions on small businesses receiving PPP loans.
 Read more here.
 Modifications include:

 – Increase the loan forgiveness period from 8 to 24 weeks